So, you're ready to retire?

-During your working years, a key financial goal is to save money and grow your net worth.
+During your working years, you hope to save money and grow your net worth.
 This nest egg funds retirement, emergency spending, and big purchases along the way such as homes, weddings, and educations.

 When we retire, we must make a mental shift as we start to spend down our savings and watch our net worth deplete over time.
 This "de-saving" can be a difficult psychological adjustment as we fear running out of money before we run out of time.